CatN/slave-to-pingdom/README.md

      ( edit config.inc.php and update it with the correct details ) php index.php

-The last command should result in a short XML report that Pingdom can use and should return an appropriate HTTP status code for StatusCake.
+The last command should result in a short XML report that Pingdom can use.

 Now setup your monitoring in Pingdom/StatusCake using the URL http://your-slave.example.com/slave-to-pingdom/